For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-National Security Policy Briefs (5)
+National Security Policy Brief Short Paper Assignments (5)

 The student will write a 25-page research-based paper in current Turabian format that focuses on a systematic review of literature pertaining to key questions confronting his or her selected national security topic of specialization.
 The paper must include at least 50 references in addition to the course textbooks and the Bible.

-SLR Topic Proposal
+Short Paper: SLR Topic Proposal Assignment

 The student will submit a research question on a topic of specialization related to national security.

 The student will compile prospective sources other than the course textbook and the Bible that discuss the pertinent aspects of his or her national security research question.